adon-cloudcannon/landing-page-test/src/collections/posts/2022-09-08-choosing-a-cms-for-your-static-site-part-1.md

 On the development side of things, too, your team may require a wide range of permissions specific to their roles and expertise.
 But expertise grows with time, and you don’t want your staff feeling frustrated by a fixed level of access.
 For example, some content roles may grow to include development tasks.

-Your new CMS, then, will need to match the roles that already exist in your organization&nbsp;*and* be able to configure custom roles according to your changing needs.
+Your new CMS, then, will need to match the roles that already exist in your organization *and* be able to configure custom roles according to your changing needs.
 Again, a flexible and highly configurable CMS won’t hold you back as your team upskills, allowing your staff members to more quickly reap the benefits of training.

 ## How secure will a new CMS be?
 And your site itself?